-I recently wrote about sneaky retail tactics that make us spend more money – but did you know that restaurants are also using various psychological tricks to make you order and spend more?
+I recently wrote about sneaky retail tactics that make us spend more money – but did you know that restaurants are also using various psychological tricks to make you order more and spend more?

 Behind the scenes, restaurants put careful thought into the way you choose what foods you order – before you have even decided yourself!
 From carefully engineered menus to appropriate background music, restaurants have many ways to persuade diners into ordering high-profit items.